netskol/nginx-gosted/README.md

 Use Dockerfile to build a docker image with latest nginx, openssl and gost engine.
-You can also find this image on docker hub [netskol/nginx-gosted](https://hub.docker.com/r/netskol/nginx-gosted) The GOST engine is in the file gost.so, which has been copied from netskol/gosted image.
+You can also find this image on docker hub [netskol/nginx-gosted](https://hub.docker.com/r/netskol/nginx-gosted)

 ---